QUIDD60x/YourTale/README.md

 Lots of love to:
 * Tmodloader, and their example mod for helping me grasp the basics of modding terraria.
 * FoolsLynx, for getting me intrested in this whole mess.
 * The DRGN mod developer/s for providing an open sourced mod with lots of neat content aswell, that really helped me through harder coding times.
+(RIP Guardians' mod)
 * Calamity mod for buttloads of inspiration.
-* And you, for reading this much!
+* And you, for playing this mod and reading this much!

 I hope you can enjoy this mod as much as I enjoyed coding it. -Quidd